For victims of domestic violence

 - For general, limited legal information and advice, ICADV Legal Counsel Kerry Hyatt Blomquist, JD works with member programs and the clients they represent.

 ICADV can help you with training.
-If you are interested in setting up a training for your organization or others in your community who work with victims of domestic violence, email ICADV staff attorney Kerry Hyatt Blomquist.
+If you are interested in setting up a training for your organization or others in your community who work with victims of domestic violence, email ICADV Legal Counsel Kerry Hyatt Blomquist.

 Immigration Law – legal resources